graphql-python/graphql-core/docs/modules/utilities.rst

 .. autoclass:: TypeInfo

-Coerces a Python value to a GraphQL type, or produces errors:
+Coerce a Python value to a GraphQL type, or produce errors:

 .. autofunction:: coerce_value

-Concatenates multiple AST together:
+Concatenate multiple ASTs together:

 .. autofunction:: concat_ast

-Separates an AST into an AST per Operation:
+Separate an AST into an AST per Operation:

 .. autofunction:: separate_operations

+Strip characters that are not significant to the validity or execution of a GraphQL document:

+.. autofunction:: strip_ignored_characters

 Comparators for types: